OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Hosting.AspNetCore/Framework/README.md

 - You allow anonymized telemetry to collected and sent during the preview releases to gather feedback about usage

-## Production Ready - "preview"

-The package is production ready, but does not yet contain all features planened for 1.0.
-Please look at TODO in project's folder for more details.

-**Public API will change before 1.0.0 release**
+## Sample

-There is no documentation yet, please see AspNetCoreWebsite project in repository for usage.
+There is no documentation except for this yet readme, please see AspNetCoreWebsite project in repository for usage.

 * For a sample see [WpfCore_AspNetCore in Samples repository](https://github.com/OpenRIAServices/Samples/tree/main/WpfCore_AspNetCore)

 ## Getting Started